What you should know about admissibility hearings

 The IRB's role in admissibility hearings

-You should know: The person in charge at your hearing is the Immigration Division member, also called the member.
+The person in charge at your hearing is the ID member, also called the member.
+Following your hearing, the member's decision will be either that the CBSA is:

 What happens after you have been ordered to appear for an admissibility hearing

-You should know: All IRB hearings are scheduled as virtual hearings.
-If you do not have a suitable place, the right technology or you have concerns about participating virtually, you can connect from an IRB office using an IRB computer or you can request an in-person hearing.
+All IRB hearings are scheduled as virtual hearings.
+If you don't have access to a suitable room, the right technology, or you have concerns about participating virtually, you can connect from an IRB office using an IRB computer.

 Preparing for an admissibility hearing